gregwebs/hamlet.js/README.md

 This library automatically adds white space after tags.
 If you don't want white space, you point it out with a '>' character.
+This idea is loosly based on "whitespace alligators" from HAML.

 ``` html
 <p>